At least 28 killed in bloody Mexican prison fight

 Alvarez told Reuters the prison was close to 30 percent over capacity.
 It was built for 1,624 inmates but had 1,951 men and 110 women behind its walls, he said.

-Violent crime in Mexico has jumped in recent months and 2017 is on track to be one of its bloodiest on record.
+Violent crime in Mexico has jumped in recent months and this year is on track to be one of its bloodiest on record.

 The number of murder cases in the first five months of 2017 jumped nearly 30 percent and murder investigations hit a record high in May.

-Kelly, one of the main links between Mexico's government and the Trump administration on migration and security cooperation, arrived in Mexico on Wednesday and has held meetings with other top officials, including President Enrique Pena Nieto.
+Kelly, one of the main links between Mexico's government and the Trump administration on migration and security cooperation, arrived in the country on Wednesday and has held meetings with top officials, including President Enrique Pena Nieto.

-He visited a military base outside Acapulco on Thursday to meet Mexico's army and navy chiefs.
+Two Mexican officials said Kelly would be able to observe Mexico's efforts to eradicate poppies during his visit, and two other officials said he had gone to Guerrero on Thursday.

-Kelly discussed the military's efforts to battle drug traffickers and observed the deployment of troops to destroy opium poppy fields, the defense ministry said in a statement.
+A U.S. Embassy official could not provide details about the Homeland Security chief's activities on Thursday.

 Acapulco, one of Mexico's most famous beach resorts, was once a playground for Hollywood stars but in recent years has been roiled by vicious gang warfare.
 It is now ranked one of the most murderous cities in the world.